Character Literacy Development in Youth Sports Curriculum

-Over the past two years, Coach Paciorek has given close to 30 community talks and presentations on his topic of Character Literacy Development in youth athletics.
+Over the past three years, Coach Paciorek has given close to 100 community talks and presentations on his topic of Character Literacy Development in youth athletics.
 He has spoken with groups in Southern California, Illinois, Missouri, New Jersey, and South Florida.
 These community talks are typically at local recreation centers and schools, though Coach Paciorek has spoken in front of multiple schools, for coaching staff, and rotary club groups.
 Though these talks are primarily geared towards parents, coaches, and administrators, Pete will also tailor his talks for young student-athletes.

 Coach Paciorek’s 30-40 minute presentation first presents the major vices that are corrupting the current landscape of youth athletics.
 He then shares some solutions and processes that he has developed over the years as a college and high school head coach, as well as insights from his one-on-one interviews for his guidebook from some of the countries top coaches and mentors.

 Following his talks, Coach Paciorek takes any questions and concerns from those in attendance.
 With his guidebook: Character Loves Company–Defining the “Teachable Moments” in Sports: A Guidebook to Character Literacy Development, Coach Paciorek can provide copies of his easy-to-follow guidebook for parents, coaches, administrators, and even advanced level student-athletes in order for them to immediately begin to apply these simple concepts, drills, and activities to their practice and game plans.